 What my clients say about video counselling and hypnotherapy experience:

-“Anna’s Skype therapy sessions are great!
+“Anna’s video therapy sessions are great!
 You get all the benefits of a session with her but without having to leave the comfort of your own home, all you need it a quiet place to sit/lay and the Internet.
-Anna’s Skype sessions have been invaluable to me especially on those bad days when the feeling of leaving the house is too much.
+Anna’s video sessions have been invaluable to me especially on those bad days when the feeling of leaving the house is too much.
 Anna’s sessions allow me to see her to discuss my problems and for her to still do her hypnotherapy on me to help me through and overcome.
 I think these sessions are an excellent idea and have been a real help to me.”

 “Skype has been very useful for my hypnotherapy sessions if for whatever reason I have been unable to have one in person.
 If anything, it’s a lot easier and more relaxing as there is no travel and you are in your own comfortable environment.
 I have found being in my bedroom and comfortable under a blanket makes for a really nice scenario with online sessions and it really helps you relax which is always useful with hypnotherapy!
 Would highly recommend Skype sessions with Anna, she makes it very easy and beneficial”.